 After season 1 began in February 2020, online users questioned the spontaneity of the show, especially regarding the multiple engagements that occurred.

 “How much of the show is scripted?” one fan asked in the comments of the would-be groom’s post.
-Instead of Mark, 25, answering, his sister stepped up to handle the question for him.
+Instead of Mark answering, his sister stepped up to handle the question for him.
 “None of it!” she answered simply.

-That might not be convincing to those viewers who believe no one would really get engaged under these circumstances, but it turns out that the showrunners were just as surprised by how many couples they ended up with.
-“We had actually more success on this show, from that standpoint, than we were even able to document,” series creator Chris Coelen revealed in an interview with Entertainment Weekly.
+However, it turns out that the Love Is Blind showrunners were just as surprised by how many couples they ended up with that season.
+“We had actually more success on this show, from that standpoint, than we were even able to document,” series creator Chris Coelen revealed in an interview with Entertainment Weekly at the time.

 “As a producer, I was kind of nervous like, is anybody actually gonna get engaged?” he recalled.
 “Is anyone going to make it to the altar.
 In the end, we actually had more couples get engaged than we were able to follow. … We only have so much time to tell a story, but there are lots of interesting stories.”

 Nevertheless, former star Rory “Drybear” Newbrough seemingly spilled the tea about how many romances the producers had actually prepared for.
 After he popped the question to now-ex-fiance, Danielle Drouin, he spoke with Women’s Health in February 2020.
 In the interview, Rory explained how the production team broke the news that not every couple would continue on with the show.

 “They were like, ‘We were expecting one or two [engagements], not eight!
 We set up to film five!'”
 Rory explained at the time.
 “They just kind of gave us our phones back and said ‘Good luck, thanks for joining us, but we just can’t cover your story.'”

 As for season 2, fans will just have to use their judgment to decide its realism as events unfold.
 Season 2 is scheduled to premiere on February 11, 2022.